 Many of the videos, which are fascinating to watch, were shown as 3D models – rotated to view the distributions from any angle – and then guiding accurate biopsies.

 The results looked at HIV transmission in used fluorescent stained proteins to track viral particles in explant tissue or in live animals.
-One unexpected finding was that virus was transported to mesenteric lymph tissue within hours of infection – much sooner than generally assumed.
-This might have an immediate practical use when modelling PrEP studies.
+One unexpected finding was that virus was transported to mesenteric lymph tissue within hours of infection – indicating that infection can take place much sooner than the 24-48 hours generally assumed.
+This could have an immediate practical use when modelling PrEP studies.

 A second approach, to image drug distribution, can map local absorption of PrEP, for example from a tenofovir vaginal ring, or other topical or system prevention drugs.